 - Frontotemporal Dementia: Unlike other forms of dementia, short-term memory is frequently not impacted in the early stages of frontotemporal dementia.
 Instead, early symptoms include behavioral changes, such as distraction, apathy, rudeness, and disregard for social norms.
 As the disease advances, problems with language become noticeable as well, along with memory loss, vision problems, and other typical symptoms observed in Alzheimer’s disease.

-For dementia care in Portage, MI and surrounding areas, contact Home Sweet Home In-Home Care for more informative resources to help you better understand dementia progression and better care for someone you love with Alzheimer’s.
+For dementia care in Battle Creek, MI and surrounding areas, contact Home Sweet Home In-Home Care for more informative resources to help you better understand dementia progression and better care for someone you love with Alzheimer’s.
 We are also always here to help with compassionate, creative care to help make life more fulfilling for a senior loved one with dementia, and also to help family members achieve a better life balance.
-Call us at (866) 229-2505, or (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, and (269) 963-9888 in Battle Creek to learn more about why we’re the top provider of home health services in Portage, MI and nearby Michigan communities.
+Call us at (866) 229-2505, or (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, and (269) 963-9888 in Battle Creek to learn more about why we’re the top provider of home health services in Southwest Michigan.
 For a full list of the communities we serve, please visit our Locations page.